Toncy741/Bank-Marketing/README.md

 Printing the results

 - The best parameters and best scores for each model are printed using the best_params_ and best_score_ attributes of the GridSearchCV instances.

+ ## visualize the results of hyperparameter tuning for different machine learning models.

+ Creating a figure

+- The figure() function is used to create a new figure with a specified size (10x6 inches).

+Creating a bar plot

+- The bar() function is used to create a bar plot of the best scores for each model.
+- The x-axis represents the models, and the y-axis represents the accuracy.
+- The best_score_ attribute of each GridSearchCV instance is used to get the best score for each model.

+Setting labels and title

+- The xlabel() function is used to set the label of the x-axis to 'Model'.
+- The ylabel() function is used to set the label of the y-axis to 'Accuracy'.
+- The title() function is used to set the title of the plot to 'Hyperparameter Tuning Results'.

+Displaying the plot

+- The show() function is used to display the plot.